T-mamah/Lemp-stack/mernstack.md

 `$ sudo systemctl reload nginx`

-Our website is now active:exclamation:, but the web root /var/www/projectLEMP is still empty.Create an index.html file in that location so that we can test that our new server block works as expected:
+Our website is now active :exclamation:, but the web root /var/www/projectLEMP is still empty.Create an index.html file in that location so that we can test that our new server block works as expected:

 ```
 $ sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html